-- > A report of misconduct is received by the Director of the Office of Student Affairs. - The Director notifies involved parties of the complaint in writing.
+- A report of misconduct is received by the Director. - The Director notifies involved parties of the complaint in writing.
 A disciplinary hearing is offered to the accused student.
 The student may choose to waive his/her right to a hearing and have a decision made in his/her absence. - The Director determines whether it is more likely than not that a violation occurred.
-A decision is communicated to the student in writing and if warranted sanctions may be imposed.
+A decision is communicated to the student in writing and, if warranted, sanctions may be imposed.